-At train stations without ticket barriers passback is 30 seconds.
-Change of mind is up to 15 minutes from touch on.
+At railway stations without ticket barriers passback is 30 seconds.
+At railway stations with ticket barriers passback is 5 seconds.
+At all railway stations change of mind ends 15 minutes after touch on.

 Onboard trams passback is 5 seconds.
 There is no change of mind period.